After intensive development, we present version 4.10 packed with history tracking, manual measurements, and custom times. (more).

 We collect Core Web Vitals metrics (LCP, INP, CLS) from the Chrome UX Report (CrUX) for display in our reports as follows:

-• In PLUS tests, we download and add them to reports daily during nighttime hours.
-This applies to both Page Report and Domain Report and all occurrences of CrUX data across the application.
-This holds true for both mobile and desktop.
+- In PLUS tests, we download and add them to reports daily during night hours.
+This applies to both Page reports and Domain reports, as well as all instances of CrUX data across the application.
+This is true for both mobile and desktop.

-• In free tests, we do not download page data at all.
-Domain data is downloaded every two days, alternating between mobile and desktop.
+- In free tests, we do not download data for pages at all.
+We download data for domains once every two days, alternating between mobile and desktop.

-Data for monthly metric development graphs (in the Domain Report) are downloaded once a month.
-They are released every second Wednesday of the month, and we process them within a few days afterward.
+Data for monthly metric trend graphs (in the Domain report) is downloaded once a month.
+The data is released every second Wednesday of the month, and we process it within a few days afterwards.

-Monthly metric development in Chrome UX Report Monthly metric development in Chrome UX Report, displayed in the Domain Report.
+Monthly metric trends in the Chrome UX Report displayed in the Domain report.

 Synthetic Data